 Hang Ten at the Best Beaches on the Gold Coast

-In Queensland, we’re lucky to have some of the best beaches in Australia, and you’ll find plenty of them on the Gold Coast.
-From quiet creeks to breaking waves, there’s a body of water to suit every activity and every level on your next coastal escape.
+Queensland is known the world over for having some of the best beaches in Australia, and you’ll find plenty of them on the Gold Coast.
+From quiet creeks to breaking waves, there’s a body of water to suit every activity on your next coastal escape.

-So whether you’re ready to lie low with a great beach read, or you’re prepared to give bodysurfing a crack, these are the best beaches on the Gold Coast to hit up on your holiday.
+Whether you’re ready to lie low with a great beach read or you’re prepared to give bodysurfing a crack, these are the best beaches on the Gold Coast to hit up on your holiday.

 Tallebudgera Creek